AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-analytics-warehoused.md

 1. Log into Google Analytics
 1. Go to the particular website's Google Analytics dashboard
-1. Look at the URL - the Profile ID corresponds to the 8 numbers following "p" at the end of the line: e.g., www.google.com/analytics/web/#home/a11345062w43527078p**XXXXXXXX**/
+1. Look at the URL - the Profile ID corresponds to the 8 numbers following "p" at the end of the line (e.g., www.google.com/analytics/web/#home/a11345062w43527078p**XXXXXXXX**/).

 ## Disconnecting Google Analytics Warehoused from MBI {#disconnect}